NLxAROSA/deployonfriday-resilience/README.md

 # deployonfriday-resilience
 Resilience for the Deploy On Friday series

-Check out this project, then build both apps using 'mvnw package' (Win) or './mvnw package'
+Check out this project, then build both apps using 'mvnw package' (Win) or './mvnw package' (Mac/Linux)

-1. Deploy the apps to your favorite CF flavor.

-cf push

-2. Map internal route to the provider application in CF.

-cf map-route resilience-provider apps.internal --hostname resilience-provider

-3. Add a network policy to connect to the local domain

-cf add-network-policy resilience-consumer --destination-app resilience-provider --protocol tcp --port 8080

-4. Restage both apps

-cf restage resilience-provider

-cf restage resilience-consumer
+Start the resilience-provider using 'mvnw spring-boot:run' (Win) or './mvnw spring-boot:run' (Mac/Linux)

+Start the resilience-consumer using 'mvnw spring-boot:run' (Win) or './mvnw spring-boot:run' (Mac/Linux)

+Use your favorite tool to test the consumer on http://localhost:8080/bulkhead and https://localhost:8080/circuitbreaker?shouldFail=true|false (mine is Apache Bench)